Blog Fitness 10 Plank Alternatives for When You Want to Switch up Your Core Workout

 Some people may have conditions, such as wrist or shoulder pain, that prevent them from properly executing a plank.
 Alternatives can provide a safer way to work the core muscles without exacerbating existing issues.

 Relying solely on planks can lead to boredom or diminished results over time (1).
-Incorporating different exercises can reinvigorate your workout routine, keeping it fresh, engaging, and more effective in the long run.
+Incorporating different exercises can reinvigorate your workout routine, keeping it fresh, engaging, and more effective in the long term.

 4. Advanced Fitness Enthusiasts

-For those who have mastered the plank and are seeking a more challenging workout, plank alternatives can provide a new level of difficulty and target different muscle groups within the core.
+For those who have mastered the plank and are looking for a more challenging workout, plank alternatives can provide a new level of difficulty and progressively challenge these muscle groups in the core.
+Progressive overload is the key to strength gains and manipulating an exercise is one of the best ways to achieve this overload.

-Depending on one’s personal fitness goals, some may prefer exercises that focus on certain areas of the core or provide additional benefits, such as improved balance or flexibility.
+Depending on their personal fitness goals, some people may prefer exercises that focus on certain areas of the core or provide additional benefits, such as improved balance or flexibility (4).

 plank alternative